lwade/eucalyptus-playbook/README.md

 This is a placeholder for Eucalyptus Ansible playbooks.
-Work in progress! :) Requires Ansible 0.9 for the ec2 module.
+Work in progress! :) Requires Ansible 0.9+ for the ec2 module, suggest using the devel branch of ansible from github.

 # Eucalyptus Core Playbook